 In New York State, this species occurs within a fairly restricted range and is currently known from just 11 populations.
-Although it is likely that some additional sites will be found as a result of additional surveys, the number of new sites is not expected to be large.
-There are existing threats and a host of potential threats at known sites, and similar threats would be expected for any newly discovered sites as well.
+Although it is possible that some additional sites will be found as a result of additional surveys, the number of new sites is not expected to be large and it has not been found in recent years at some of the previously known ponds.
+In NY, the species is restricted to Long Island and southern NY where threats at known sites including residential development, water withdrawal, invasive plants, and herbicide use, and similar threats would be expected for any newly discovered sites as well.

-There is no information on population trends for this species, although it seems likely that occupied sites have been lost or reduced in size due to changes in hydrology, water quality, groundwater withdrawal, off-road vehicle impacts, and other factors at some lakes and ponds in the Long Island portion of the species range.
+The population trend for this species appears to be relatively stable, although it seems likely that occupied sites have been lost or reduced in size due to changes in hydrology, water quality, groundwater withdrawal, off-road vehicle impacts, invasive plants, and other factors at some sites.

 There is no specific data, such as historically occupied sites that are no longer extant, to support the idea that this species has declined in New York over the long term.
 However, historical survey efforts were probably quite limited and the tremendous amount of development that has occurred on Long Island, particularly in Nassau County and western Suffolk County, undoubtedly eliminated at least some populations.